winglang/wing/CONTRIBUTING.md

 - [ ] Tests are written for all changes.

-- [ ] Hand-written documentation in `wingsdk/docs/` is updated if features are being added or removed.
+- [ ] Handwritten documentation in `wingsdk/docs/` is updated if features are being added or removed.

 - [ ] `npm run build` has been run to lint, build, and update API docs.